kbjiang/02_study/90-other-topics/interviews/Practical statistics for data scientists.md

 	- If the algorithm uses distances, gradients, or regularization penalties, scale.
 If it uses splits or conditional probabilities, skip it.
 ## To do
 1. ==Cheat sheet==
-	1. algorithms: popularity, required data processing, missing data, standardize data, how does it work, when to use, important parameters and how to adjust them, model specific metrics, model or data centric
+	1. algorithms: popularity, required data processing, missing data, standardize data, how does it work, when to use, important parameters and how to adjust them, model specific metrics, model or data centric, search of hyperparameter (`GridSearchCV`?), regularization
 2. Central Limit Theorem #CLT
 	1. Illustrating examples from 3B1B [video](https://youtu.be/zeJD6dqJ5lo)
 		1. Galton Board: each collision with a peg is a Bernoulli, more levels of pegs, i.e., *larger sample size*, leads to Gaussian distribution of the final displacement.